rust-lang/rfcs/text/0000-target-tier-policy.md

     developers to make target-specific fixes.)
 - Tier 1 targets must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
-Developers must be able to build, run, and test binaries for the target on systems they control.
+Developers must be able to build, run, and test binaries for the target on systems they control, or provide such binaries for others to run.
 (Doing so may require enabling some appropriate "developer mode" on such systems, but must not require the payment of any additional fee or other consideration, or agreement to any onerous legal agreements.)
   - The Rust project may decide to supply appropriately signed binaries if doing so provides a smoother experience for developers using the target, and a tier 2 target with host tools already requires providing appropriate